 5. Online testing, remote testing, and at-home testing

 Possible topics in this category include:

-- Studies comparing standard and online/remote delivery of Cambridge English tests.
+- Studies comparing standard and online/remote delivery of Cambridge English exams.

-- Studies investigating the use and implications of remote proctoring.
+- Studies investigating the use and implications of remote proctoring in Cambridge English exams.

 - Investigations of test users’ attitudes towards online, remote, or at-home testing.

-Proposals in this category could look at how preparing for Cambridge English tests and other products has an impact that goes beyond the learning of English as a language.
+Proposals in this category could look at how preparing for Cambridge English tests and/or using course materials from Cambridge University Press has an impact that goes beyond the learning of English as a language.
 This could include: